April 10, 2018 | Washington, D.C.

 Enabling the Fourth Industrial Revolution

-LeadershIP 2018 will address global legal and economic issues at the intersection of international IP and competition law related to the ICT sector, with a focus on on scholarship, policy, and industry research.
-Join a broad network of experts, thought leaders, and policymakers with diverse viewpoints as we engage in a research-based dialogue to drive informed policymaking.
+LeadershIP 2018 addressed global legal and economic issues at the intersection of international IP and competition law related to the ICT sector, with a focus on scholarship, policy, and industry research.
+A broad network of experts, thought leaders, and policymakers with diverse viewpoints engaged in a research-based dialogue to drive informed policymaking.

-LeadershIP 2018 will take place in the Knight Conference Center of The Newseum in Washington, D.C.
+LeadershIP 2018 took place in the Knight Conference Center of The Newseum in Washington, D.C.